Media of literature and cultural mediation

 Content

-Initially, this literary production in German language was a marginal phenomenon that used to be circumscribed by the terms Migrantenliteratur or Gastarbeiterliteratur, but today it covers all forms of literature with multiple identities that characterise present-day German society, which has become 'plurinational': German-language literature of Turkish origin, from the Arab or Persian world, but also from Eastern Europe or Black Africa (particularly the countries formerly colonised by Germany).
-Theoretically, the focus will be on the themes of exile and migration, as well as the relationship with otherness (das Fremde), particularly insofar as the 'other' has also become 'part of ourselves'.
+This German-language literary production was initially a marginal phenomenon that was attempted to be defined by the terms Migrantenliteratur or even Gastarbeiterliteratur, but today it encompasses all forms of literature with multiple identities that characterise today's German society, which has become ‘plurinaitonal’: German-language literature of Turkish, Arab or Persian origin, but also from Eastern Europe and sub-Saharan Africa.
+On a theoretical level, we will focus on the themes of exile and migration, as well as the relationship to otherness and foreignness, especially since ‘the other’ has also become, over the generations, ‘a part of ourselves.’

 Teaching methods